marzelwidmer/kotlin-sidecar-gateway/README.md

     }
 ]
 ```

-The example source code can be found here https://github.com/marzelwidmer/kotlin-sidecar-gateway
+The example source code can be found here [GitHub kotlin-sidecar-gateway](https://github.com/marzelwidmer/kotlin-sidecar-gateway)